flywire/lo-p/docs/18-Slide_Shows.md

 # Chapter 18.
 Slide Shows

+!!! note "Topics"
+    Starting a Slide
+    Show; Play and End a
+    Slide Show
+    Automatically; Play a
+    Slide Show Repeatedly;
+    Play a  Custom Slide
+    Show

+    Example folders: "Draw
+    Tests" and "Utils"

 This chapter focuses on ways to programmatically control slide shows.
 If you're unfamiliar with what Impress offers